kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 Partially served by the alpha scope: checkpoint and create a new Pod on the same node is covered; cross-node migration requires a follow-on cross-node transport enhancement, and live migration semantics require a follow-on live migration enhancement.

+## Proposal

+### Implementation

+In this proposal, we aim to provide CRI functionality to checkpoint and restore a running Pod, which includes all containers running in the Pod, along with Pod-level metadata and configurations.
+This functionality is inspired by [kubelet checkpoint], but extends it to the Pod level, allowing to capture and restore the execution state of a Pod, rather than individual containers.
+The exact implementation details of this checkpoint/restore mechanism are left to the container runtime, but we expect the Pod checkpoint to capture the complete execution context of all processes running in containers, including in-memory state, process hierarchies, open file descriptors, and Pod-level configuration and metadata.

+The implementation consists of three layers:

+1. **CRI APIs** (`CheckpointPod`, `RestorePod`): Container runtime interface for the actual checkpoint/restore operations, implemented by container runtimes such as containerd and CRI-O.

+2. **Kubelet endpoints** (`POST /checkpoint/{ns}/{pod}`, `POST /restore/{ns}/{checkpointName}`):
+   Kubelet HTTP endpoints that translate API requests into CRI calls.
+The kubelet suspends health checks during checkpointing, resolves the CRI sandbox ID, and manages checkpoint storage at `/var/lib/kubelet/pod-checkpoints/`.
+For restore, the kubelet reads pod sandbox configuration from the checkpoint, assigns a new Pod UID, updates cgroup parent paths, and delegates to the container runtime.

+3. **API objects** in the `checkpoint.k8s.io` API group that provide declarative management of checkpoint operations. `PodCheckpoint` is a namespace-scoped standalone object.
+Restore is triggered by a new optional `restoreFrom` field on Pod spec rather than a separate object;
+   see [Restore Mechanism](#restore-mechanism).
+A [pod-snapshot-controller] watches `PodCheckpoint` objects and calls the kubelet checkpoint endpoint through the API server node proxy.

 ### Risks and Mitigations